 Developing countries that in the past have mostly focused on applications-oriented aspects of space technology are increasingly also interested in building indigenous capacities for basic space technology development.
 A nano-satellite development program is an ideal first-step to establish such a basic capacity.
 Experience gained through on-the-job training, going through the complete cycle of designing, building and testing a satellite, is crucial to gain this capacity.
 To fill that demand there is a need for educational institutions to offer appropriate on-the-job training opportunities.

 Kyushu Institute of Technology and the United Nations Office for Outer Space Affairs launched a long-term fellowship programme on nano-satellite technologies for post-graduate level students from developing countries or non-space-faring nations.
 The first students supported by the fellowship programme enrolled in Kyushu Institute of Technology on October 1st, 2011.
-Since October 2013, the fellowship programme has covered Master and Doctor courses.
+Since October 2013, the fellowship programme has covered Master and Doctoral Programs.
 Six students (three for Master and three for Doctor) can obtain the Japanese Government (MEXT) Scholarship (Research Students).

 Under PNST, the students will enroll in the Space Engineering International Course, a newly established graduate course from April 2013 at the Graduate School of Engineering.
 The students work in the Centre for Nanosatellite Testing, which can handle a full range of environmental tests required for a 50cm-class nano-satellite.
 Because all tests can be conducted with the facilities available inside the campus, intensive and efficient cycles of designing, building and testing become possible.